nandolawson/LinkLoom/README.md

 docker run -d -p 5500:80 nandolawson/linkloom:latest
 ```

-The simplest way to use this project with Docker would be to use the [`Docker Compose file`](https://github.com/nandolawson/LinkLoom/blob/main/docker-compose.yml).

 For further configuration options and information on how to use Docker, there is a wealth of information on the Internet.
 All files belonging to this project are located in the image in the /srv directory.

+#### Compose

+The simplest way to use this project with Docker would be to use the [`Docker Compose file`](https://github.com/nandolawson/LinkLoom/blob/main/docker-compose.yml).
+It is important that the config folder and docker-compose.yml are in the same directory (other files are not needed).
+If this is the case, the container can be started using _`docker compose up -d`_.

 ## Configuration